Healthy Homes Assessment Fernhill

 Fernhill Moisture Ingress & Drainage

-Rental properties should have effective drainage for the removal of storm water, surface water and ground water, including an appropriate runoff or outfall.
-Making sure that water has a proper place to go and that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage to remove storm water, surface water, and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a place to go, and it doesn’t sit beneath buildings is a vital aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture ingress, if your rental is enclosed between your flooring and the ground, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+In addition to a drainage system to avoid water ingress, if the property has an enclosed space between floorboards and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, to block any moisture that is present in the ground from rising into the structure.
-It also assists in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are generally a sheet of polythene that is placed over the ground to stop any moisture in the ground from accumulating into the building.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection